FilipeHuang/security_and_privacy/README.md

 ## Overview

-This project implements **Assignment #1** from the *Security and Privacy* Performance Measures for Message Digests, Symmetric and Asymmetric Cryptography.
+This project implements *Assignment #1* from the **Security and Privacy** course, which focuses on evaluating the performance of message digests, symmetric encryption, and asymmetric cryptographic mechanisms.

 It performs performance benchmarking of:
 - **AES-256** in Counter (CTR) mode (encryption + decryption)